averagehat/podcast/podcast-aug-31.md

 Also, nothing happened in these relationships so let's have a wrap-up for each that makes it sound like something changed:
 <details> <summary> dialogue </summary>
 Maybe it wasn't totally great what you sent me to do.
 Which is kind of the opposite of what I wanted to do.

 Uh-huh.

-Yeah.<Paste>
+Yeah

 I mean - we're a team, right? - Yeah.
 But I I don't wanna be a dick, but maybe I should have a bit more input into team tactics.

 Yeah.

 Sure.
 Of course.

 Thanks.

 So, how was your weekend?

 - SHIV: Me? - Yeah.

 Anything to report?

 Uh Yeah.

 Okay.

 Do you want to know?

 Oh.
 I don't know, maybe later.
 Come here.
 (BOTH KISSING) (PHONE VIBRATING) Hey, Dad.
 LOGAN: Hello, Pinkie.
 Sorry I missed your call.
 Had a lot to deal with.
 Termites in the woodwork.
 Insurgents.

 Oh, yeah?
 Coming from where?

 Oh, front row, cheap seats, every-fucking-where.

 SHIV: Not from me.

 What are you doing at the moment? - I'm free.

 - LOGAN: We'll set a date.
 It's time to bring you in.
 </details>
 ### Random